 Whatever your investment choices are, stick with what you know.
 If you know nothing about investing, take the time to read up on it and begin making wise financial decisions.

 Your budget is unique to you, but if you do your best to stay as close to 50/30/20 as possible, you’ll be glad you did later on.
-20% of your income compounded over the course of a few years or decades is almost guaranteed to offer you a large sum.
+20% of your after-tax income compounded over the course of a few years or decades is almost guaranteed to offer you a large sum.

 You will need to choose a period of time that works for your budget so that you can measure your 50/30/20 scheme as time goes by.
 This is totally based on how you will feel the most comfortable.